 Housing costs in Middletown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Middletown is a decidedly white-collar town, with fully 89.41% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Middletown is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Middletown who work in management occupations (13.21%), sales jobs (11.13%), and teaching (9.80%).
+Middletown is a decidedly white-collar town, with fully 87.21% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Middletown is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Middletown who work in management occupations (17.82%), business and financial occupations (12.19%), and sales jobs (9.93%).

 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Middletown in 2010 was $42,274, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $169,096 for a family of four.
+The per capita income in Middletown in 2018 was $52,310, which is wealthy relative to Maryland and the nation.
+This equates to an annual income of $209,240 for a family of four.

+Middletown is a somewhat ethnically-diverse town.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Asian.
-Important ancestries of people in Middletown include Irish, English, Italian, and European.
+Important ancestries of people in Middletown include German, Irish, English, Italian, and Polish.

 The most common language spoken in Middletown is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Polish and Chinese.